arevlo/claude-code-workflows/plugins/arevlo-context/README.md

 /save-context
 ```
 - Detects project from working directory
+- Asks where to save (local, Notion, GitHub, docs)
 - Asks for tag type and title
 - Generates comprehensive session summary
-- Creates page in Notion
+- Saves to selected destination

 ### Start of Session
 ```
-/load-context [project or topic]
+/load-context [search query]
 ```
+- Asks which source to search
-- Searches your context database
+- Searches your selected source
 - Shows matching results
 - Lets you select and view full content